sillsdev/TheCombine/certmgr/scripts/README.md

         - run `docker-compose build`
         - run `docker-compose up --detach`

-Note that the machines that are configured to get their certificates from _Let's Encrypt_ may need have the frontend webserver reloaded in order to switch from the self-signed certificate to the one from _Let's Encrypt_.
+Note that the machines that are configured to get their certificates from _Let's Encrypt_ need to have the frontend webserver reloaded in order to switch from the self-signed certificate to the one from _Let's Encrypt_.
 To do this, run:
 ```
 docker-compose exec frontend nginx -s reload
 ```